albertkawmi/hungry-shark/README.md

 ## Wait, why is this a server-rendered React app?

 Just ignore that.
-This game started life in a Codesandbox.
-When we wanted to share it with friends and family, I just plonked it in a NextJS boilerplate because that's what I've been hacking with lately.
+This game started life in a [Codesandbox](https://codesandbox.io/s/hungry-shark-6h28v).
+When we wanted to share it with friends and family, I just plonked it in a [NextJS](https://nextjs.org/) boilerplate because that's what I've been hacking with lately.
 We didn't care about the technology choice - we just wanted to create a simple game as quickly as possible.

+It also meant that deploying this with [Zeit's now.sh](https://zeit.co/home) was a a one-line command.

 Next time we might try something more suitable for games (HTML5 canvas or some game framework.)
 Or we might just use what we know.